sachin-sadhu/obsidian_vault/Year 4 CS/Signals.md

 Different tissues return to equilibrium at differen rates,

+Magnet used is typically 1.5 to 7 Teslas.

+- Repitition Time - Amount of time between successive pulse sequences applied to same slice
+- Echo Time - Amount of time between the delivery of the RF pulse and receipt of echo signal

+### T1 and T2 weighting
+T1 is time constant which determines how fast spinning protons realign with the external magnetic field.

+T2 is time constant that determines how fast excited protons go out of phase with each other.

+- Short TR and TE result in T1-weighted images.
+- Long TR and TE result in T2-weighted images
+- Very long TR and TE result in Flair

+All 3 images look slightly different

 ### PET/SPECT

 PET stands for Positron Emission Tomography.
 Works by detecting pairs of gamma rays

+Uses a molecule called fluorodeoxyglucose F18 (aka FDG).
+FDG mimics glucose and is uptaken by cells.
+FDG however cannot be broken down so we can track how much build up in a cell.

+Since cancer cells use up a lot more glucose, much more FDG accumulates in them .

 1. Works by injecting a radioactive tracer that emits positrons into the bloodstream
 2. When a positron meets an electron in the body, they annihilate each other